-The Transportation Planning Section issues have either been addressed through revisions to the plans or through conditions included in the Recommendation section of this report
+As conditioned, access and circulation are acceptable.
+The Transportation Planning issues have either been addressed through revisions to the plans or through conditions included in this resolution.

 - d.
-Subdivision Review-In a memorandum dated April 24, 2019 (Turnquest to Bishop), revised on May 3, 2019, and is incorporated herein by reference, the Subdivision Review Section offered an analysis of the DSP's conformance with the PPS conditions, which are incorporated into Finding 10 above.
-The Subdivision Section issues have either been addressed through revisions to the plans or through conditions included in the Recommendation section of this report. - e.
-Trails-In a memorandum dated April 26, 2019 (Shaffer to Bishop), incorporated herein by reference, the Transportation Planning Section analyzed the DSP for conformance with the 2009 Approved Countywide Master Plan of Transportation.
+Subdivision Review-The Planning Board adopted herein by reference, a memorandum dated April 24, 2019 (Turnquest to Bishop), revised on May 3, 2019, which offered an analysis of the DSP's conformance with the PPS conditions, and are incorporated into Finding 10 above.
+The subdivision issues have either been addressed through revisions to the plans or through conditions included in this resolution. - e.
+Trails-The Planning Board adopted herein by reference, a memorandum dated April 26, 2019 (Shaffer to Bishop), which analyzed the DSP for conformance with the 2009 Approved Countywide Master Plan of Transportation.
 It was noted that two master plan trails impact the subject site.
-A shared use sidepath is recommended along MD 202 and a shared used sidepath and designated bike lanes are recommended along Lottsford Road.
+A shared use sidepath is recommended along MD 202, and a shared used sidepath and designated bike lanes are recommended along Lottsford Road.
 The submitted site plan generally complies with the master plan and the previous conditions of approval.
-The trail issues have either been addressed through revisions to the plans or through conditions included in the Recommendation section of this report
+The trail issues have either been addressed through revisions to the plans or through conditions included in this resolution.

 - f.
-Prince George's County Department of Parks and Recreation (DPR)-In a memorandum dated April 22, 2019 (Sun to Bishop), incorporated herein by reference, DPR provided an analysis of the DSPs conformance with the previous conditions of approval, that have been incorporated into the findings of this report, and it is noted that on-site private recreational facilities will be used to satisfy the recreational requirement for the residential portion of the development. - g.
-Permits-In a memorandum dated April 25,2019 (Jacobs to Bishop), incorporated herein by reference, the Permit Review Section provided comments that have either been addressed through revisions to the plans or through conditions included in the Recommendation section of this report. - h.
-Environmental Planning-In a memorandum dated April 29, 2019 (Reiser to Bishop), incorporated herein by reference, the Environmental Planning Section provided a comprehensive analysis of the DSPs conformance with all applicable environmental-related conditions attached to previous approvals, and a discussion of the DSPs conformance with the WCO has been included in above findings.
+Prince George's County Department of Parks and Recreation (DPR)-The Planning Board adopted herein by reference, a memorandum dated April 22, 2019 (Sun to Bishop), in which DPR provided an analysis of the DSP's conformance with the previous conditions of approval, that have been incorporated into the findings of this resolution, and it is noted that on-site private recreational facilities will be used to satisfy the recreational requirement for the residential portion of the development. - g.
+Permits-The Planning Board adopted herein by reference, a memorandum dated April 25,2019 (Jacobs to Bishop), which provided permit-related comments that have either been addressed through revisions to the plans or through conditions included in this resolution. - h.
+Environmental Planning-The Planning Board adopted herein by reference, a memorandum dated April 29, 2019 (Reiser to Bishop), which provided a comprehensive analysis of the DSP's conformance with all applicable environmental-related conditions attached to previous approvals, and a discussion of the DSPs conformance with the WCO has been included in above findings.
 Additional comments are as follows: